-Wondering how you can solicit reviews from your customers?
-Here’s an email template that you can use.
+Wondering how to request reviews from your customers?
+Here’s an email review request template that you can use.

 Subject Line: How Was Your Experience?

 Thank you for choosing us!
 Please take a moment to leave us a review.
-Your responses will help us better serve customers like you in the future.
+Your response will help us better serve customers like you in the future.

-Here’s a template that you can use for sending review requests via text.
+If you are planning to send your review request via SMS, here’s a template that you can use.
 We’ve found that keeping it short and sweet usually gets the best results.

 Hi [Customer Name], please provide your feedback by clicking the link.
 Thanks!